MQuy/plagiarism/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/MQuy/plagiarism.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

-> Disclaim: Yahoo and DuckDuckGo don't support api, therefore I have to crawl data, if you find any solution to fix, please help me.
+> Disclaim: Yahoo and DuckDuckGo don't support api, therefore plagiarism has to crawl data and they will mark plagiarism as spam as we request too much, if you find any better solution, please help me.

 ## License